puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 You would need to include the collection `ansible.posix` in your EE in order to be able to use the `firewalld` module.

 {{% /details %}}

+### All done?

+* Think about why the container was able to connect to the servers over ssh without providing a password
+* Have a look at the [ansible-builder github page](https://github.com/ansible/ansible-builder)
+* Have a look at the [docs of the latest version of ansible-navigator](https://ansible-navigator.readthedocs.io/en/latest/) to see how the tool will evolve